kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Stop Words

-Stop words appear often.
+Stop words appear often
-They add little meaning.
+They add little meaning
 Removal reduces noise

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.